-Huovila Park is a landscaped park in the English style that was founded by Carl Constantin Collin, an engineer, at the turn of the 20th century.
+Huovila Park is a landscaped park in the English style that was founded by Carl Constantin Collin, an engineer, at the turn of the 1900s.
 The park has now been restored to its former glory.

 The park is 3½ hectares in size and includes four ponds.
 It is situated in a leafy valley between a high ridge and two small hills.
 Paths and lanes wind around the park, which visitors can walk along to admire the parkland scenery and lush vegetation.

 Huovila Park has an abundance of trees, bushes and perennial plants.
 Tall Siberian firs (Abies sibirica) give Huovila Park a unique character and these trees are also spaced along both sides of the lane leading to the park.

 Nettle-leaved bellflowers (Campanula trachelium) and perennial cornflowers (Centaurea Montana) are plenty full among the many traditional garden plants growing in the park.
 Collin ordered plants from continental Europe when creating the park.
 One aim when renovating Huovila Park was to preserve the original types of plants as far as possible.